 Have you been told that you have a slipped disc or a disc injury?
 Slipped or injured discs can vary from slight to severe, but most will require at least some attention from a trained chiropractor.
-It's important that you understand your condition and what it means for you, and a licensed Elkhorn NE or Omaha NE chiropractor can help you develop the best treatment option for you.
+It's important that you understand your condition and what it means for you, and a licensed Elkhorn NE or Gretna NE chiropractor can help you develop the best treatment option for you.

 The little pads that lie between your vertebrae are called the intervertebral discs.
 Each disc has a tough outer ring and a soft gel-like center, like a jelly doughnut.
 Your discs both join, separate, and protect your vertebrae from trauma.
 These discs serve as cushions or shock absorbers so that the bones don’t make contact with each other as you move.
 Without these discs, we would literally be unable to move our upper torso.

 Disc Injury Diagnosis

 If you are diagnosed with a protruding disc, it means that the gel has pushed out or is bulging due to injury, and is asymmetrical in different places.
 This may result in pinching and irritation of the nerve roots at that point, with varying levels of pain.

 A herniated disc happens when the disc material ruptures to the point that the gel pushes outward.
 This can also cause severe pain and numbness due to the irritation of the nerves and can be very serious in many cases.

 A disc extrusion is the worst type of disc injury.
 Essentially, the gel inside the disc balloons into the area outside the vertebrae or breaks off from the disc.
 This can lead to incredible back pain and can severely limit your range of motion.

 If you have any questions about our Elkhorn NE or Gretna NE locations, or would like to learn more about chiropractic care at Mack Family Chiropractic, please give us a call.